2014 Las Vegas shootings: Shootings

-On June 8, 2014, the Millers first went to a CiCi's Pizza restaurant on foot at 11:22 a.m., finding Las Vegas police officers Igor Soldo and Alyn Beck, who were eating at the restaurant on their lunch break.
-Prior to the shooting, Jerad had entered the restaurant, observed the area, and then left and came back with Amanda.
+On June 8, 2014, the Millers first went to a CiCi's Pizza restaurant on foot at 11:22 a.m., finding Las Vegas police officers Igor Soldo and Alyn Beck, who were eating pizza at the restaurant on their lunch break.
+Prior to the shooting, Jerad had entered the restaurant, asked an employee where the restrooms were, and then left and came back with Amanda two minutes later.
 Jerad fatally shot Soldo in the side of the head with a handgun, then shot Beck in the throat, head and chest.
 Both Millers then fired at Soldo and Beck, shooting them multiple times after Beck had fallen to the ground.
 Afterwards, they covered Beck with a yellow Gadsden flag and a swastika.
 They pinned a note on Beck's body, which read: "This is the beginning of the revolution."
 They also stole both officers' handguns and spare ammunition magazines.
 During the restaurant shooting, the Millers loudly declared to other patrons that it happened to be the start of "a revolution".

 The two then fled to a nearby Walmart, where Jerad fired a shot at the ceiling and ordered shoppers to leave.
 Joseph Wilcox, a customer, drew his concealed 9mm Glock 19 and confronted Jerad, but passed Amanda as he did so, not realizing that she was armed and Jerad's accomplice; Amanda shot and killed Wilcox with a single shot to the back, hitting him in the ribs.
 Police (Officers Brett Brosnahan, Tim Gross, Zachery Beal, John Bethard, David Corbin, and Sergeant Kurt McKenzie) later responded to 9-1-1 calls and arrived at the Walmart, engaging the Millers in a gunfight (The police officers were able to locate the suspects and get information from Officers Troy Nicol and Ryan Fryman who were monitoring the CCTV of the Walmart), during which Amanda was wounded.
 The Millers moved toward the back of the store, to the automotive section, where they tried to protect themselves from gunfire using several items from the store as a barricade.
 Police Officer Zachery Beal eventually shot Jerad in the chest, killing him, while Amanda shot and critically wounded herself in the head.
 She was taken to the University Medical Center of Southern Nevada, where she died.
 Initial reports inaccurately indicated that Amanda shot Jerad repeatedly in the chest after he had "laid down" in front of her, killing him, before committing suicide.

 An investigation later recovered a 9mm Smith & Wesson M&P handgun, a .38-caliber Ruger revolver, the two handguns stolen from Officers Soldo and Beck (a Glock 17 and H&K USP 9mm, respectively), a Winchester 1300 shotgun, 200 rounds of ammunition, knives, and survival items from both Millers' backpacks.
 During a search at the Millers' apartment, papers that detailed plans to "take over a courthouse and execute public officials" were found.